flyteorg/flyte/docs/deployment/configuration/auth_setup.rst

    secrets:
      adminOauthClientCredentials:
-       enabled: true # mount the flyte-secret-auth secret to the flytepropeller.
+       mount: true # mount the flyte-secret-auth secret to the flytepropeller.
        create: false # set to false
        # Replace with the client_id provided by provided by your IdP for flytepropeller.
        clientId: <client_id>